Other Names for Xylitol (What To Know)

 Xylitol, that sneaky sugar alcohol, ain’t just going by its Sunday name.

-Whether it’s masquerading under aliases like “birch sugar,” “E967,” or even the sci-fi-sounding “Xylite,” it’s all the same naturally sweet actor playing different roles in yar gum, toothpaste, or healthy baking alternatives.
+Whether it’s masquerading under aliases like “birch sugar,” “E967,” or even the sci-fi-sounding “Xylite,” it’s all the same naturally sweet actor playing different roles in youre gum, toothpaste, or healthy baking alternatives.

-But let’s keep it real, understanding these undercover names is more than a trivia tidbit; it’s about knowing what’s cruising into yar system.
+But let’s keep it real, fam – understanding these undercover names is where it’s at.